HusseinAlkarmi/BTEC-Assignment/Requirement.md

  ##   Solution:
 	We created a website for adopt pets that show available pets for adoption with information about them to make it easy to find the suitable pet for the user.

 ## problems during project:
+in the projects we useualy face some problems and we cant finish the project in the right way without fix the problems and make the job clear without problems to give the best work in the best time.

 + lack of comunicate
 + wrong time manegment